How to spot Echinococcus multilocularis, what to do if you suspect it and how to prevent its spread.

 Animals (dogs, foxes and other canids) do not usually show any clinical signs of infection but will have the eggs of Echinococcus multilocularis tapeworm in their faeces.
 Eggs are only seen when a faecal sample is examined under a microscope.

-In very rare circumstances, canids can ingest the eggs by accident and may develop alveolar cysts in the liver, brain or other parts of the body and show clinical signs that resemble tumours and include:
+In very rare circumstances, canids can ingest the eggs by accident.
+They may develop alveolar cysts in the liver, brain or other parts of the body and show clinical signs that resemble tumours and include:

 - bowel pain